Majapahit: Religion

 Buddhism, Shaivism, and Vaishnavism were all practised: the king was regarded as the incarnation of the three.
 The Nagarakretagama however, does not mention Islam, but there were certainly Muslim courtiers by this time.

-Hinduism and Buddhism already shaped the Javanese civilisation, religion, and spiritualism since the earlier era, from the 9th century Mataram Kingdom, Kahuripan, Kadiri, to Singhasari kingdom.
+Hinduism and Buddhism already shaped the Javanese civilisation, religion, and spiritualism since the earlier era, from the 9th century Mataram kingdom, Kahuripan, Kadiri, to Singhasari kingdom.
 It seems that both Hinduism and Buddhism are widely practised by Majapahit subjects.
 Nevertheless, native Javanese shamanism possibly still exist and practised in peripheral rural regions.

 The monarch and most of the royal family adhered to Hinduism, with certain emphasis on the cult of their own preferred main deity, either Shiva, Vishnu, Durga or other deities.
 The first king of Majapahit, Kertarajasa Jayawardhana was posthumously portrayed as Harihara, the god combination of Shiva and Vishnu, in his mortuary temple in Candi Simping.
 Mahayana Buddhism however, was also favoured by the royal family and officials of Majapahit.
 For example, the queen of Majapahit Gayatri Rajapatni and Gajah Mada are known as Buddhists.
 Gayatri later posthumously portrayed as Prajnaparamita.

 The state religion however, was possibly the Siwa Buddha, the Javanese syncretism of Shaivism and Buddhism, which emphasise the similarity between Shiva and Buddha which both described as ascetics and spiritual teacher.
 The spiritual circumstances of Majapahit, seems to promote the harmony between the adherents of Shiva and Buddha.
-As demonstrated in the manuscript Sutasoma written in 14th-century by Mpu Tantular which promotes the religious tolerance between the Hinduism and Buddhism, specifically promote the syncretic Shiva-Buddha doctrine.
+As demonstrated in the manuscript Sutasoma written in the 14th century by Mpu Tantular which promotes the religious tolerance between the Hinduism and Buddhism, specifically promote the syncretic Shiva-Buddha doctrine.

 During the Majapahit period, religious teaching played an important role in the society.
 The religious education could be done individually within households of kshatriya nobles and brahmana religious elites, or in a centre for religious teaching which resembles ashram or boarding school called Mandala or Kadewaguruan.
 A Kadewaguruan was usually located in remote areas far from habitation places, such as quiet forest, on hills or mountainous region.
 A Kadewaguruan is led by a mahāresi or high priest, who is also known as śiddharesi or dewaguru; hence the education centre is called Kadewaguruan.